Nnange-A/Nnange-A/README.md

 - 👋 Hi, I’m @Nnange-A
-- 👀 I’m interested in leaving school
+- 👀 I’m interested in getting done school
 - 🌱 I’m currently learning programming languages.
 When I'm done I will change this line
 - 💞️ I’m looking to collaborate on interesting stuff hopefully
 - 📫 How to reach me - just say my name!